2017 Carolina Panthers season: Week 12: at New York Jets

 In the first quarter Carolina and New York scored only a field goal each.
 In the second quarter, Cam Newton scored a 1-yard touchdown but Graham Gano missed the extra point.
 Gano redeemed himself with another field goal, giving the Panthers a nine-point lead.
 Robby Anderson caught a 33-yard pass from Josh McCown, plus the extra point from Chandler Catanzaro, and Carolina led, 12–10.
 In the third New York scored a touchdown, and Jets led by 17–12.
 But Carolina answered with a Jonathan Stewart touchdown and took an 18–17 lead.
 Early in the fourth Catanzaro kicked a field goal, putting the Jets back on top, 20–18.
 Later the Panthers blitzed McCown and forced a fumble, which was recovered by Luke Kuechly who recovered it for a 34-yard touchdown.
 The Jets punted after their next drive fizzled and Kaelin Clay returned it 60 yards, making the score 32–20.
 Jermaine Kearse scored a touchdown for the Jets, and Catanzaro's extra point cut the Panthers' lead to 5.
 With 0:21 to go in the fourth quarter, Gano kicked a field goal and Carolina won by a final score of 35–27.
-The Panthers record improved to 8–3.
+The Panthers record improved to 8–3 and they swept the AFC East.
 Their win knocked the Jets and Giants out of playoff contention.